Chapter 23: Are the stars much closer than believed?

 4 AU = 149 600 000 km X 4 = 598 400 000 km

 598 400 000 km / 42633 = 14036 km

 Good Heavens!
 This is exactly our EAM, i.e. Earth's Annual Motion as estimated in the TYCHOS model!

 In conclusion, the general velocity perceived to exist between the stars and our Solar System (ca. 19.4 km/s) would seem to support both of the TYCHOS model’s "boldest" - yet most fundamental assertions:

 • Earth moves around space at the very tranquil speed of 1.6 km/h.

 • The stars are about 42633 X closer than currently estimated.

 In the last few centuries, astronomers have dedicated humongous efforts to determine the spatial progression & direction of the Sun - in relation to our surrounding stars.
 What they call the "solar antapex" is the point in the sky from which the Sun appears to be receding - whereas the "solar apex" is the point in the sky towards which the Sun appears to be approaching.
 In short, it has now finally been determined that the Sun is receding from the celestial 'longitude point' of RA 6h28m (roughly in the direction of star Sirius) and approaching the celestial 'longitude point' of RA 18h28m (roughly in the direction of star Vega).
-Source: SOLAR APEX - at Wikiwand
+Source: "Solar Apex" - Wikiwand (opens in a new tab)